Christopher Finzi

 Christopher "Kiffer" Finzi (12 July 1934 — 28 November 2019) was a British orchestral conductor.
-He was the son of composer Gerald Finzi and artist Joyce Black (known as Joy Finzi).
+He was the son of composer Gerald Finzi and artist Joy Finzi.

 Background

 Born in Hampstead, London in 1934, Finzi was the elder of Gerald Finzi's two sons.
 Both he and his younger brother Nigel (1936–2010) attended Bedales School in Hampshire, where they were exposed to a liberal education and intellectual freedom much in line with their parents' own progressive outlook on the world.
 Finzi attended the Royal Academy of Music and embarked on a career as a freelance cellist.
 He became the conductor of the Newbury String Players after the death of his father who had founded the orchestra.

 Like his father, the younger Finzi became a pacifist.
 As a conscientious objector he refused military service in 1955 and was briefly imprisoned before being allowed to do farm work.
 After his father's death in 1956, he helped his mother to establish the Finzi Trust and sustain Gerald Finzi's reputation.
 Their lifestyle was bohemian, living in a remote farmhouse.